KolyaNaichuk/RenderSDK/README.md

 <b>Building the project</b>
 The project is setup for Visual Studio 2015, Debug, x86 mode.
 You might also need to update Target Platform Version (Configuration Properties/General) for the projects in the solution based on your current Windows SDK.
+Version 10.0.10586.0 is used by default.

 In the current development state, it provides the following packages: